quixio/quix-docs/docs/platform/tutorials/data-science/4-train.md

 	Follow our "How to train an ML model" tutorial [here](../train-and-deploy-ml/train-ml-model.md)

-	We walk you through the process of getting the code to access the data (as described above), running the code in a Jupyter notebook, training the model and uploading your pickle file to Quix.
+	You are walked through the process of getting the code to access the data (as described above), running the code in a Jupyter notebook, training the model and uploading your pickle file to Quix.

 However, it would take several weeks to accumulate enough historical data to train a model, so continue the tutorial with some pre-trained models already built by the Quix team.
 We've done it using the very same data flow you've just built.
 You can find the Jupyter notebook code we used [here](https://github.com/quixio/NY-bikes-tutorial/blob/1stversion/notebooks-and-sample-data/04%20-%20Train%20ML%20models.ipynb){target=_blank}.